-COVID testing FAQ: When to test, what kind of test to use and what your results mean
+COVID testing FAQ: when to test, what kind of test to use and what your results mean

 When should I test — and how many times?

-Of course, the answer depends on whether you can get tests – and what you're using them for.
-Tests can be used to tell you if you have COVID – for instance, if you have symptoms or you've been around someone who tested positive.
+The answer depends on whether you can get tests — and what you're using them for.
+Tests can be used to tell you if you have COVID-19 – for instance, if you have symptoms or you've been around someone who tested positive.
 And they can also be used as an added precaution before socializing (which we'll discuss a couple of questions down).

-If you've been exposed to someone with COVID, you should self-test.
+If you've been exposed to someone with COVID-19, you should self-test.
 But not right away.

 "If you've been exposed, wait a few days because testing right away could be negative," Karan says.
 After you wait, "then we'll be able to detect virus."

-The Centers for Disease Control and Prevention recommends testing either when symptoms develop, or, if you aren't showing symptoms, 5 to 7 days after exposure.
+The Centers for Disease Control and Prevention recommends testing either when symptoms develop or, if you aren't showing symptoms, five to seven days after exposure.
 That would give enough time for the body to develop a viral load that can be detected by a test.

 With the omicron variant, there have been reports that rapid tests are negative during the first day or two of symptoms.
 So even if you're showing symptoms, you might want to wait a day or two to take the first test, especially if you have a limited supply of tests.